H-type foliations: Horizontal Clifford structures

 Since both sides are tensors, it is sufficient to prove the above identity at any given $p \in \M$.
-Therefore, once we have fixed $p$, we can assume w.l.o.g. that $\nabla_Z Z=\nabla_Z W = \nabla_Z X = 0$ along the geodesic with initial vector $Z(p)$.
+Therefore, once we have fixed $p$, we can assume, without loss of generality, that $\nabla_Z Z=\nabla_Z W = \nabla_Z X = 0$ along the geodesic with initial vector $Z(p)$.
 In this case the following holds:

 where everything is computed at $p$, and in the last line we used \eqref{eq:seconder}. \end{proof}

 We are now in position to prove the following theorem.